 1. All cautions and requirements recommended by L&L Kiln Mfg.
-Inc. are meant to assist Users to properly and safely operate their kilns.
+Inc. are meant to assist users to properly and safely operate their kilns.
 Many of these cautions apply to kilns and ceramic processes in general.
+Other process and materials are outside the scope of these Cautions.
+If you are firing other materials than ceramics there may be issues such as outgassing or explosive hazards that you need to carefully investigate before firing in a kiln.

-2. By making use of, and/or downloading from, this web site, User acknowledges that process and manufacturing systems improperly installed, maintained, or operated can pose serious and dangerous threats to worker safety, environmental integrity, and product/process quality.
+2. By making use of, and/or downloading from, this web site, user acknowledges that process and manufacturing systems improperly installed, maintained, or operated can pose serious and dangerous threats to worker safety, environmental integrity, and product/process quality.

-3. Kilns operate at high temperatures and make us of high voltages/amperages and if improperly installed, maintained, or used can cause serious personal or property damages.
+3. Kilns operate at high temperatures and make use of high voltages/amperages and if improperly installed, maintained, or used, can cause serious personal or property damages.

-4. Commercial kilns are provided with various safety, performance, and operating limits, designs and devices which, if disconnected, altered, tampered with, or changed by User, User's employees, User's agents, or others acting on User's behalf or with User's knowledge, will become User's sole risk and responsibility.
+4. Commercial kilns are provided with various safety, performance, and operating limits, designs and devices which, if disconnected, altered, tampered with, or changed by user, user's employees, user's agents, or others acting on user's behalf or with user's knowledge, will become user's sole risk and responsibility.